tigerfarm/arduino/Altair101/Altair101b/README.md

 --------------------------------------------------------------------------------
 # Altair 8800 Simulator Software used in the Altair-Duino

+My goal is to use the Altair-Duino code to process machine byte code in my Altair 101 Processor.ino program.
+This will save me finishing the writing and testing of my byte code interpreter.
+And, I will know that the interpreter works properly for all the opcodes.

 Steps to use the code for running opcode instructions.

 Create a minimum code base to run machine code: